 The real estate paralegal must have an understanding of taxes, title insurance, and the transaction process.

 This is because the majority of their work will center around the closing deal.
-Paralegals are hired, like an attorney, however they are known to cost less.
+Paralegals are a cost-effective alternative to hiring an attorney.

 To become a real estate paralegal, you will have to go through a certified paralegal training program.
 People interested in becoming a paralegal will have to take paralegal studies at an accredited school, college, or university.

-Overall, having a wholesome understanding of law, finances, and real estate are necessary to become a successful real estate paralegal.
+Overall, having a wholesome understanding of law, finances, and real estate is necessary to become a successful real estate paralegal.